ddev/ddev.com/src/pages/blog/ddev-an-alternative-to-mamp-for-a-php-dev-environment.md

 In the free version, MAMP offers you a simple server stack, with few frills.
 Download the package and run the installer.
 If all you need to do is spin up a quick sandbox site here and there for testing, MAMP can be a viable solution.
 But as [we heard from Joe Shindelar](https://ddev.com/ddev-local/rapid-local-development-ddev/), setting up MAMP (especially for existing projects) can be a process of 20 or more steps to install, import an existing database, and configure everything to suit.
 Any additional tools you need will have to be installed directly on your operating system.

 Your mileage may vary on initial installation time for MAMP depending on the amount of troubleshooting you have to do.
 It’s worth it to test out your setup with a simple site in the MAMP htdocs directory to start with, just to see if the server is working.
-If not, you may need to adjust the ports used from MAMP’s defaults to port 80\.
-If you just updated MAMP, also update your mysql password in MAMP/bin/phpMyAdmin/config.inc.php.
+If not, you may need to adjust the ports used from MAMP’s defaults to port 80.
+If you just updated MAMP, also update your MySQL password in `MAMP/bin/phpMyAdmin/config.inc.php`.
 If things fail, you may wind up pushing off the start by hours or days, frustrating everyone from yourself to colleagues and clients.

 ### With DDEV

 With DDEV-Local, you can start a basic Drupal, TYPO3 CMS, Backdrop or WordPress site in [four steps](https://ddev.com/get-started/) and a couple of minutes depending on whether you’re installing via Composer and your dependencies.
-There’s a lot less room for error and troubleshooting in four steps compared to 20\.
+There’s a lot less room for error and troubleshooting in four steps compared to 20.
 There is a GUI (graphical user interface) in [the roadmap for DDEV-Local](https://github.com/drud/ddev/wiki/roadmap).
 In the meantime, we think we’ve already got your back when it comes to getting started quickly and easily.

 To install DDEV-Local, [download the app](https://ddev.com/get-started/) and `cd` into the docroot for your project in the command line, ie `cd ~/sites/my-drupal8-site`.
 If you don’t have a project already, check out our [quickstart guides](https://ddev.readthedocs.io/en/latest/users/cli-usage/#quickstart-guides) to roll on something new.
 Then run `ddev config` and you’ll be prompted in plain English for a couple of inputs about your project.
 When you run `ddev start` DDEV will start up your environment and output the URL for your local project, like so: `<http://my-drupal8-site.ddev.local>`